 “We’ve taken a bit from al Qaeda and militant Islamists, including the glorification of martyrdom” and organization into one-man cells, Breivik said.
 He denied that what he called the “militant nationalist” movement was evil.

 “We don’t act to be evil.
 We’re trying to save our nations, our ethnic group and our culture,” he said.

 Most of the victims’ relatives did not want Breivik’s remarks televised, and presiding Judge Wenche Elizabeth Arntzen rejected Breivik’s claim that airing it was a human right.

 One of the judges was disqualified before the hearing began for saying online that the death penalty was the right punishment for Breivik.
 Both the prosecution and defense asked that Thomas Indrebo be removed for leaving a comment on a news website that “only the death penalty” would be the right thing in the case.
 Norway does not have the death penalty.

-Prosecutors on Monday played a recording of a terrified girl phoning for help during the shooting rampage, a recording punctuated by constant firing in the background.
+Prosecutors played a recording of a terrified girl phoning for help during the shooting rampage, a recording punctuated by constant firing in the background.
 They also showed security camera video of the central Oslo bomb blast that killed eight people, images that participants in the trial watched with ashen faces.

 On Tuesday, he said he wept as he watched the film because he was thinking about his country and ethnic group dying.
 Lawyers for the victims had said Monday that “No one thought he was crying for the victims.”